The Man Who Shot Liberty Valance: Plot

 Shinbone's men meet to elect two delegates to the upcoming statehood convention at the territorial capital.
-Tom refuses Ranse's nomination: ultimately, Ranse and Peabody are elected.
+Tom refuses Ranse's nomination; ultimately, Ranse and Peabody are elected.
 Valance, hired by the cattle barons who oppose statehood, fails to intimidate the voters into selecting him.
 Valance challenges Ranse to a gunfight.
 Tom offers to assist Ranse in leaving town, but Ranse stubbornly declines.

 That evening, Valance and his gang vandalize the newspaper office and severely injure Peabody for reporting Valance's murder of a local farmer.
-Ranse arms himself and goes after Valance; even drunk, Valance easily disarms the inexperienced Ranse and prepares to kill him.
+Ranse arms himself and goes after Valance; even drunk, Valance easily wounds and disarms Ranse, then prepares to kill him.
 Ranse retrieves his gun and shoots, and Valance falls dead.
-Ranse returns to Ericson's where Hallie treats his arm; Tom enters and sees Hallie's clear affection for Ranse as she attends his wounds.
-He gets drunk and forces Appleyard to run Valance's men out of town.
-Tom then attempts suicide by setting fire to his own house, but Pompey rescues him.
+Ranse returns to Ericson's, where Hallie treats his wounded arm; Tom enters and sees Hallie's affection for Ranse as she attends his wounds.
+He becomes drunk and forces Appleyard to run Valance's men out of town.
+Seeing his unfinished home renovations, intended for his marriage to Hallie, Tom sets fire to his house and intends to die in the flames.
+Pompey rescues him and the livestock.

 At the territorial convention, Ranse is nominated for delegate to Congress, but withdraws after a representative of the cattle barons accuses him of building a career from murdering a man.
-Tom arrives and explains to Ranse that it was he who killed Valance; knowing that Ranse could not beat Valance, Tom shot him with Pompey's rifle at the same time Ranse fired.
+Tom arrives and, in a nested flashback, explains to Ranse that it was he who killed Valance; knowing that Ranse could not beat Valance, Tom shot him with Pompey's rifle at the same time Ranse fired.
 Tom encourages Ranse to accept the nomination for Hallie's sake before quietly walking out of the convention.

 In the present, Ranse's rising political achievements – state governor, senator, ambassador to the United Kingdom, and likely vice-presidential nominee in the upcoming election – fill the intervening years.
-The editor decides that publishing the story would ruin Ranse's legacy, burns his notes, and leaves Ranse to conduct Tom's funeral.
-When Ranse asks why, the editor says "when the legend becomes fact, print the legend.”
+The newspaper editor decides publishing the story would ruin Ranse's legacy, burns the reporter's notes, and leaves Ranse to conduct Tom's funeral.
+When Ranse asks why, the editor says, "when the legend becomes fact, print the legend."

 On the return trip to Washington, D.C., Ranse contemplates retiring to Shinbone, which pleases Hallie.
-As he thanks the train conductor for the railroad's courtesies, the conductor answers, "Nothing's too good for the man who shot Liberty Valance!"
+She admits to placing a cactus rose on Tom's coffin, a plant Tom knew Hallie liked.
+As Ranse thanks the train conductor for the railroad's courtesies, the conductor answers, "Nothing's too good for the man who shot Liberty Valance!", which leaves Ranse and Hallie in sad contemplation.